Dave Grohl: 2015–present

 On June 12, 2015, while playing a show in Gothenburg, Sweden, Grohl fell off the stage, breaking his leg.
 He left temporarily and returned with a cast to finish the concert.
-Afterward, the band cancelled the remainder of its European tour.
+Afterward, the band canceled the remainder of its European tour.
 To avoid having to cancel the band's upcoming North American tour, Grohl designed a large "elevated throne" which would allow him to perform on stage with a broken leg.
-The throne was unveiled at a concert in Washington, D.C. on July 4, where Grohl used the stage's video screens to show the crowd video of him falling from the stage in Gothenburg as well as X-rays of his broken leg.
+The throne was unveiled at a concert in Washington, D.C., on July 4, where Grohl used the stage's video screens to show the crowd video of him falling from the stage in Gothenburg as well as X-rays of his broken leg.
 Beginning with the show on July 4, Foo Fighters began selling new tour merchandise rebranding the band's North American tour as the Broken Leg Tour.
 In 2016, Grohl lent his throne to Axl Rose of Guns N' Roses after Rose broke his foot.
 He lent it again in 2021 to Darin Wall, of the Seattle metal band Greyhawk, after Wall was shot in the leg.

-On July 31, 2015, Grohl posted a personal reply to Fabio Zaffagnini, Marco Sabiu, and the 1,000 participants of the "Rockin' 1000" project in Cesena, Italy, thanking them for their combined performance of the Foo Fighters' song "Learn to Fly" from their 1999 album There Is Nothing Left to Lose, indicating (in broken Italian), "...
+On July 31, 2015, Grohl posted a personal reply to Fabio Zaffagnini, Marco Sabiu, and the 1,000 participants of the "Rockin' 1000" project in Cesena, Italy, thanking them for their combined performance of the Foo Fighters' song "Learn to Fly", indicating (in broken Italian), "...
 I promise [Foo Fighters will] see you soon".
 On November 3, Foo Fighters performed in Cesena, where Grohl invited some "Rockin' 1000" members onto the stage to perform with the band.

 On September 15, 2017, Foo Fighters released their ninth studio album Concrete and Gold, which became the band's second album to debut at number one on the Billboard 200.
 After the Concrete and Gold Tour, Grohl announced that the band would be taking a break.
-The tenth Foo Fighters studio album, Medicine at Midnight, was delayed due to the COVID-19 pandemic.
-It was released on February 5, 2021, and debuted at number three on the Billboard 200.
-The Medicine at Midnight tour was cancelled following the death of Hawkins on March 25, 2022.
+The tenth Foo Fighters studio album, Medicine at Midnight, was released on February 5, 2021, following delays due to the COVID-19 pandemic.
+It debuted at number three on the Billboard 200.
+The Medicine at Midnight tour was canceled following the death of Hawkins on March 25, 2022.
+The eleventh Foo Fighters studio album But Here We Are was released on June 2, 2023.
+The album is dedicated to Hawkins and Grohl's mother, Virginia, both of whom died in 2022.